lukewaehner/codeblock-runner/src/languages/README.md

 	// Display name (shown in settings)
 	name: "JavaScript",

-	// Optional: Settings this language needs
+	// Settings this language needs
 	settings: [
+		// CUSTOM COMMAND (ALWAYS ADD THIS FIRST)
 		{
+			key: "javascriptCustomCommand", // Must end with "CustomCommand"
+			name: "Custom command (optional)",
+			description:
+				"Custom shell command to run JavaScript code.
+Leave empty to use default behavior.\n\n" + "Available variables:\n" +
+				"  {file} - path to temp file with your code\n" +
+				"  {args} - command-line arguments\n" +
+				"  {dir} - directory containing temp file\n\n" +
+				"Examples:\n" +
+				"  bun: bun run {file} {args}\n" +
+				"  deno: deno run {file} {args}",
+			defaultValue: "",
+			placeholder: "bun run {file} {args}",
+			isTextArea: true, // Use textarea for multiline commands },
+		// DEFAULT SETTINGS (Used when custom command is empty) {
 			key: "nodeCommand", // Unique key for this setting
 			name: "Node.js command",
 			description:
-				"The command to use for executing JavaScript (e.g., node, nodejs)",
+				"The command to use for executing JavaScript (e.g., node, nodejs).
+Only used if custom command is empty.",
 			defaultValue: "node",
 			placeholder: "node",
 		},
 	],

-	// Build the execution command
+	// Build the execution command (only used if custom command is NOT set)
 	buildCommand: (settings, code, userArgs) => {
 		// Option 1: Execute with inline code if (userArgs.length === 0) {